sebanc/brunch/install-with-windows.md

 See the full [Troubleshooting and Support][troubleshooting-and-faqs] page if you're having issues.

 ### Additional Tips
-* If you're having trouble booting a Brunch USB, make sure that UEFI is enabled in the BIOS (Unless you are using the MBR patch)
+* If you're having trouble booting a Brunch USB, make sure that UEFI is enabled in the BIOS.
 * Some PCs require a key to be held when booting to boot from USB or that USB booting is enabled in the BIOS
 * The first boot can take up to an hour on some hardware.
 Brunch does not typically freeze on the Brunch logo.
 If you are seeing the Brunch logo, the system is _probably_ still booting.
 * If your PC is stuck on the ChromeOS logo (White background), it is likely that you've got an incompatible dedicated GPU.